gilyes/nightscout-exporter/README.md

 ## Output Files

-The script creates an output folder (default: `Output/`) with three CSV files named with the date range:
+The script creates an output folder (default: `Output/`) with four CSV files named with the date range:

 File naming format: `yyyyMMdd-yyyyMMdd-<type>.csv`

 For example, if you export data from 2024-01-01 to 2024-12-31, the files will be:
 - `20240101-20241231-entries.csv`
 - `20240101-20241231-treatments.csv`
+- `20240101-20241231-devicestatus.csv`
 - `20240101-20241231-combined.csv`

 If no end date is specified, the current date is used: